 $80 – 4 sessions plus materials

-Here you will learn more crochet stitches!
-We will teach you more basic stitches and then the granny square stitch, how to crochet some basic granny squares and how to join them!
+We will teach you basic crochet stitches and then the granny square stitch, how to crochet some basic granny squares and how to join them!
 We will take this classic stitch and turn them into a pillow, throw or garment!

 sport weight yarn - amount will vary depending on project